corelight/zeek2es/Readme.md

 print(pytz.all_timezones)
 ```

+You can add a keyword subfield to text fields with the `-k` command line option.
+This is useful
+for aggregations in Kibana.

-No other Python libraries are needed to run this application.
+Also, no other Python libraries are needed to run this application.
+If Python
+is already on your system, there is nothing additional for you to copy over
+to your machine than [Elasticsearch, Kibana](https://www.elastic.co/start), and [zeek2es.py](zeek2es.py).

-## Command Line:
+## Command Line: <a name="commandline" />

 ```
 python zeek2es.py your_zeek_log.gz -i your_es_index_name